Two Dire Wolf Subspecies: Aenocyon dirus dirus and Aenocyon dirus guildayi

 Physical Characteristics:

-• Size: Western Dire Wolves were slightly smaller than their eastern counterparts, with a shoulder height of approximately 3 to 3.5 feet and a length of up to 5 feet, excluding the tail.
+• Size: Western Dire Wolves were slightly smaller than their eastern counterparts, with a shoulder height of approximately 30-31 inches tall and a length of up to 5 feet, excluding the tail.

 • Weight: They weighed around 100 to 140 pounds, making them powerful hunters suitable for hunting a wide range of prey.